NBA Rumors: Hawks Could Land Zach LaVine For Reddish, Snell & Three Draft Picks In Proposed Blockbuster Deal

 Since the 2020 offseason, rumors have been swirling around veteran shooting guard Zach LaVine and his future with the Chicago Bulls.
-The Bulls are yet to make LaVine officially available on the trading block but with their struggle to consistently win games in the 2020-21 NBA season, most people are expecting him to receive strong interest on the market before the 2021 trade deadline.
+The Bulls haven't made LaVine available on the trading block, but with their struggle to consistently win games in the 2020-21 NBA season, many people are expecting him to receive strong interest before the 2021 trade deadline.
 One of the potential suitors of LaVine this season is the Atlanta Hawks.

 In a recent article, Brett Siegel of NBA Analysis Network came up with a blockbuster trade idea between the Hawks and the Bulls that would pair LaVine with Trae Young in Atlanta.
 In the proposed scenario, the Hawks would be sending a package that includes Cam Reddish, Tony Snell, a 2021 first-round pick, a 2023 first-round pick, and a 2024 second-round pick to the Bulls in exchange for LaVine.